< /> < />

 Keep in mind, though, that protein needs can be different depending on your age, gender, and stage of life so it's worth looking at the Eat for Health guidelines to check what you need [5].

+When you add weight loss into the equation, eating a low-calorie diet with higher grams of protein can be beneficial.
 Some research has shown that eating more protein at breakfast or lunch might help maintain muscle mass as we age [6].

 It's also a bit easier to hit your overall protein goals if you can get your high-protein food in earlier in the day instead of trying to cram all your protein sources in at night.